PrabhudeepSingh/C-Programs/README.md

 # C_Programs
-This Repo contains all my C Programs.
+This Repository contains all my C Programs.